 Booking your Charter Boat at St. Simons or Jekyll Island

-Booking a charter boat for a fishing charter is a very important decision when considering safety and open floor space/fishing room for your group or family.
-You’re placing a lot of trust into people you probably don’t know if this is your first time hiring a guide.
+Booking the right charter boat for your fishing charter is a very important decision when considering safety and open floor space/fishing room for your group or family.
+You’re placing a lot of trust into people you probably don’t know if this is your first time hiring a fishing guide.
 Anytime you consider booking a fishing charter from St. Simons Island or Jekyll Island, be sure to ask what size and type of charter boat you will be fishing on so you’re not surprised.
 Most customers want to know what type of boat they’re fishing on because the wrong decision can cause a negative issue between you and your guide.
 You probably have visions of what a charter boat might look like in your mind but the truth is most often it will rarely be what you imagined.

 Here are some of our personal charter boat views and tips to consider when booking a trip for offshore saltwater fishing.
 These tips are provided by the owner who is a 26 year Fishing Guide and licensed USCG Master Captain.